-- 1) Take the section with the bad holder off the kiln and put it on a flat surface like a flat floor or table. - 2) Carefully pull the elements out of the element holders of the brick section involved and allow them to hang loose.
-Take great care not to "break" the element as they are very brittle after firing. - 4) Loosen up the adjustable clamps that hold the stainless steel wrapping.
-Loosen them just enough to allow the brick to slide out with slight hand pressure (so that the other bricks stay in place).
-NOTE: If you don't have the section on a flat surface then the bricks will all come out of proper alignment at this point. - 5) Pull up the brick with the bad element holder just enough to allow removal of the defective element holder and replace with new one.
-Slide the bad brick(s) out and put in new brick(s).
-Be sure the element holders line up with the other holders on either side.
-Note there is a top and a bottom in the element holder so be sure to get the orientation correct. - 6) Retighten the clamps on the wrap.
+- 1. Remove the section with the bad holder from the kiln and place it on a flat surface like a floor or table. - 2.
+Carefully pull the elements out of the holders and allow them to hang loose.
+Take great care not to break the elements, as they are very brittle after firing. - 3.
+Loosen the hose clamps holding the stainless-steel band just enough to allow the brick to slide out with slight pressure (so that the other bricks stay in place).
+NOTE: If you don't have the section on a flat surface, the bricks will all come out of proper alignment. - 4.
+Pull up the brick just enough to slide out the defective element holder and replace it with a new one.
+Be sure the element holder lines up with the others on either side.
+Element holders have a top and a bottom, so be sure to correct the orientation. - 5.
+Retighten the hose clamps on the band.
 Alternately tighten the bottom and top clamp so that you don't cock the stainless casing.